Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/RunControl/Options_related_to_disaggregation_of_input_data.rst

 		Optional

 	:Description:
 		Specifies upper limit for each intensity bin to apply MultRainAmongN.
-Any intensities above the highest specified intensity will use the last MultRainAmongN value and write a warning to warnings.txt.
-Use with RainDisaggMethod = 102. e.g. MultRainAmongNUpperI(1) = 0.5, MultRainAmongNUpperI(2) = 2.0, MultRainAmongNUpperI(3) = 50.0
 	:Configuration:
-		to fill
+		Any intensities above the highest specified intensity will use the last MultRainAmongN value and write a warning to `warnings.txt`.
+		Use with RainDisaggMethod = 102.
+		e.g. MultRainAmongNUpperI(1) = 0.5, MultRainAmongNUpperI(2) = 2.0, MultRainAmongNUpperI(3) = 50.0

 .. option:: DisaggMethodESTM